 Phase 2 IDs are always sent as a pair in a Phase 2 proposal: one indicates which IP addresses behind the local device can send traffic over the VPN, and the other indicates which IP addresses behind the remote device can send traffic over the VPN.
 This is also known as a tunnel route.
 You can specify the Phase 2 IDs for the local and remote peer as a host IP address, a network IP address, or an IP address range.

 - The peers agree on whether to use Perfect Forward Secrecy (PFS).

 PFS specifies how Phase 2 keys are derived.
 When PFS is selected, both IKE peers must use PFS, or Phase 2 rekeys fail.
-PFS guarantees that if an encryption key used to protect the data transmission is compromised, an attacker can access only the data protected by that key, not subsequent keys.
+PFS guarantees that if an encryption key used to protect the data transmission is compromised, an attacker can get access to only the data protected by that key, not additional keys.
 If the peers agree to use PFS, they must also agree on the Diffie-Hellman key group to use for PFS.

 - The peers agree on a Phase 2 proposal.